 Time Interval The amount of time, in minutes, at which the monitor will collect data samples from the ESX server.
-CPU Warning Threshold The amount of CPU resources, measured in megahertz (MHz), that the instances on the ESX server must consume before up.time issues a warning.
-CPU Critical Threshold The amount of CPU resources, measured in megahertz MHz, that the instances on the ESX server must consume before up.time issues a critical alert.
-Network Bandwidth Warning Threshold The amount of network traffic in and out of the server, measured in megabits per second (Mbit/s), that must be exceeded before up. time issues a warning.
-Network Bandwidth Critical Threshold The amount of network traffic in and out of the server, measured in megabits per second (Mbit/s), that must be exceeded before up. time issues a critical alert.
-Disk Usage Warning Threshold The amount of data being written to the server's hard disk, measured in kilobytes per second (KB/s), that must be exceeded before up.time issues a warning.
-Disk Usage Critical Threshold The amount of data being written to the server's hard disk, measured in kilobytes per second (KB/s), that must be exceeded before up.time issues a critical alert.
-Memory Usage Warning Threshold The amount of overall system memory, measured in megabytes (MB), that must be exceeded before up.time issues a warning.
-Memory Usage Critical Threshold The amount of overall system memory, measured in megabytes (MB), that must be exceeded before up.time issues a critical alert.
+CPU Warning Threshold The amount of CPU resources, measured in megahertz (MHz), that the instances on the ESX server must consume before Uptime Infrastructure Monitor issues a warning.
+CPU Critical Threshold The amount of CPU resources, measured in megahertz MHz, that the instances on the ESX server must consume before Uptime Infrastructure Monitor issues a critical alert.
+Network Bandwidth Warning Threshold The amount of network traffic in and out of the server, measured in megabits per second (Mbit/s), that must be exceeded before Uptime Infrastructure Monitor issues a warning.
+Network Bandwidth Critical Threshold The amount of network traffic in and out of the server, measured in megabits per second (Mbit/s), that must be exceeded before Uptime Infrastructure Monitor issues a critical alert.
+Disk Usage Warning Threshold The amount of data written to the server's hard disk, measured in kilobytes per second (KB/s), that must be exceeded before Uptime Infrastructure Monitor issues a warning.
+Disk Usage Critical Threshold The amount of data written to the server's hard disk, measured in kilobytes per second (KB/s), that must be exceeded before Uptime Infrastructure Monitor issues a critical alert.
+Memory Usage Warning Threshold The amount of overall system memory, measured in megabytes (MB), that must be exceeded before Uptime Infrastructure Monitor issues a warning.
+Memory Usage Critical Threshold The amount of overall system memory, measured in megabytes (MB), that must be exceeded before Uptime Infrastructure Monitor issues a critical alert.
 Percent Ready Warning Threshold The percentage of time that one or more instances running on an ESX server is ready to run, but cannot run because it cannot access the processor on the ESX server.
-If the valued returned from the server exceeds this threshold, then up.time issues a warning.
+If the valued returned from the server exceeds this threshold, then Uptime Infrastructure Monitor issues a warning.
 Percent Ready Critical Threshold The percentage of time that one or more instances running on an ESX server is ready to run, but cannot run because it cannot access the processor on the ESX server.
-If the valued returned from the server exceeds this threshold, then up.time issues a critical alert.
+If the valued returned from the server exceeds this threshold, then Uptime Infrastructure Monitor issues a critical alert.

 Percent Used Warning Threshold The percentage of CPU time that an instance running on an ESX server is using.
-If the valued returned from the server exceeds this threshold, then up.time issues a warning.
+If the valued returned from the server exceeds this threshold, then Uptime Infrastructure Monitor issues a warning.
 Percent Used Critical Threshold The percentage of CPU time that an instance running on an ESX server is using.
-If the valued returned from the server exceeds this threshold, then up.time issues a critical alert.
+If the valued returned from the server exceeds this threshold, then Uptime Infrastructure Monitor issues a critical alert.